 As for performance specs, I haven't noticed a single thing wrong with this thing.
-I haven't been able to formally benchmark it yet, but I assure you, the FX-8350 and GTX 770 HOF have absolutely no problem with any game I throw at them, even at the highest possible settings (granted, I have played only a few games, including Skyrim and Need For Speed, but think what you will).
+I haven't been able to formally benchmark it yet, but I assure you, the 4790k and GTX 770 HOF have absolutely no problem with any game I throw at them, even at the highest possible settings (granted, I have played only a few games, including Skyrim and Need For Speed, but think what you will).
 In terms of noise output, this thing is barely even audible.
 Honestly, sometimes the only way I actually know that it's on at all is because the monitor is showing my desktop.
 Even from just a couple feet away, I can't hear anything more out of this puppy than the gentle whoosh of air that comes out of the fans.

 Overall, I'm ecstatic about this build.
 It looks gorgeous, performs like a champ, and has no noticeable problems.
-Building computers is my passion, and I am simply ecstatic to call this beast my personal rig.
+Building computers is my passion, and I am so happy to call this beast my personal rig.
 I'm sure it will serve me well for years to come.